Hotstand/Java-Cookbook-Project/README.md

 Attempt to run the application
 If required, install android emulator driver as prompted.
 Follow other prompts as they appear in order to run application.

+Current user authentication details are as follows:
+Username: user
+Password: 123